 The first two Ousterhout wines, the the RRV and RRV Woods Vineyard drank pretty similarly, but the 800 Vines Vineyard stood out for having the most prominent Pinot Noir character.
 In flavor and structure, it approached some of those qualities you’d find in an elegant red Pinot.
 I enjoyed all three.

 Oh, and here’s what the Golden Mean looks like:

 Rosé number four also comes from Sonoma County but rather from the RRV portion, the 2013 Tin Barn Vineyards “Joon” hails from the Sonoma Coast.
 Normally I back away slowly from rosé made from Syrah and likewise one with a color closer to red than pink.
 But there go my preconceived notions!
 It certainly had some backbone to it, but showed off an exuberant perkiness that made it really fun to drink.
 Joon will have red and pink wine lovers holding hands like sleeping sea otters.

 I first heard of Tin Barn Vineyards thanks to my pal Elaine of Hawk Wakawaka Wine Reviews.
 You may remember Elaine from my podcast episode with her.
 Anyway, she introduced me to Amy Tsaykel over at the winery.
 I read an old blog post of hers and thought her writing was fantastic, and was really happy to get her to write on Grape Collective.
-Amy’s home is a 35-foot RV parked in a Sonoma vineyard, and she tells here tale here:best lake union sunset, best seattle sunset, sonoma rose
+Amy’s home is a 35-foot RV parked in a Sonoma vineyard, and she tells here tale here:Tags: best lake union sunset, best seattle sunset, sonoma rose